wavefrontHQ/docs/pages/doc/users_groups.md

   **Note:** It's possible that [access to dashboards and alerts](access.html#how-access-control-works) is limited.

 - **New User Permissions:** Users with Users & Groups permission can view and modify new user default permissions [from the gear icon](users_groups.html#setting-default-permissions-for-new-users).
+These permissions do not apply to service accounts.
 - **Default User Groups:** Administrators can set up a [default user group](users_groups.html#setting-the-default-group-for-new-users).
-All new users get all permissions assigned to the default user groups.
+All new accounts get all permissions assigned to the default user groups.

 ### Who is the Super Admin User?